opendistro-for-elasticsearch/k-NN/README.md

 }
 ```

+## Contributions

+We appreciate and encourage contributions from the community.
+If you experience a bug or have a feature request, please create an issue for it.
+If you decide to make a contribution, please fill out the Pull Request template with as much detail as possible.
+Also, when creating a title for your Pull Request, please do not include a prefix such as `Bug Fix:`.
+Instead, please use the corresponding tag to label the purpose of the Pull Request.

 ## REQUEST FOR COMMENT (RFC)

 We'd like to get your comments!
 Please read the plugin RFC [document](https://github.com/opendistro-for-elasticsearch/k-NN/blob/development/RFC.md) and raise an issue to add your comments and questions.